“How on earth could you think that I have dementia? There is not a thing wrong with me!”

 If an aging loved one with dementia has communicated sentiments such as this, you might have thought to yourself that the senior was actually in denial and reluctant to recognize such a challenging diagnosis.
 However, there could be a different reason: anosognosia, or the genuine unawareness that he/she is impaired by dementia.
 Managing anosognosia requires some delicate handling.

 Identifying the best way to respond to a senior who is unfamiliar with the personal difficulties of cognitive functioning is a challenge, especially when either party lacks experience with the condition.
-Our experts in dementia care in Philadelphia and surrounding areas has put together several recommendations to help family caregivers better care for someone with anosognosia:
+Our experts in dementia care have put together several recommendations to help family caregivers with managing anosognosia:

 - Understand that the older adult with dementia, while lacking in awareness of this condition, is not necessarily unaware of his/her complete state of being.
 The older adult may not be aware of the memory impairment caused by dementia, but still maintains complete understanding of his or her physical limitations related to arthritis, for example.